AielloChan/vue-keep-ratio/README.md

 - **keep**: If keep ratio when window resized
 - **debounce**: resize event debounce
 - **cb**: resize event call back (return [width,height])

+## Bugs

+### Resize bouncing

+What: before rezise there is no scroll bar, after rezise has, it will cause a bouncing loop
+Why: cus we don't know if there will be a scroll bar after resize the dom obj
+Fix: set scroll type to `scroll`, `overflow-y: scroll;`